devopsdays/devopsdays-web/content/events/2019-toronto/contact.md

 +++
 Title = "Contact"
 Type = "event"
-Description = "Contact information for devopsdays Toronto 2019"
+Description = "Contact information for DevOpsDays Toronto 2019"
 +++

 If you'd like to contact us by email: {{< email_organizers >}}